-The test shall match your solution output with our reference output and if the difference is none, your implementation will pass the test.
+Each test matches your solution output with our reference output and if the difference is none, your implementation will pass the test.
 In addition to the provided test cases, you must devise tests (of your own) that run on different datasets (i.e., documents) of your choice and different argument values.
-Also, consider corner cases like invalid inputs, non-existent words etc.
+Also, consider corner cases like invalid inputs, non-existent words etc...

-V. Getting Started:
+5 Getting Started

-In order to jump-start your implementation, you should:
+To jump-start your implementation, you should: